robstave/angular2-training/session-three/page1.md

 ```

 This points our angular-cli project to the bootstrap css.
-In angular1.x (or any JQuery project) you would have just added
+In angular1.x, (or any JQuery project) you would have just added
 this as a link in the index.htm.

-It is done here because part of what angular-cli does is package up and serve the code.
-It will, ultimately, still end up
+It is done here because the angular-cli.json is part of what angular-cli needs to package up and serve the code.

-in index.html, but that is done behind the scenes.
+It will still, _ultimately_,  end up in index.html, but that is done behind the scenes.

-Finally, add the alert to the app component template.
-Open _src/app/app.component.html_ and add
+Finally, lets test it out by adding the alert to the app component template.
+Open _src/app/app.component.html_ and add:

 ```html
 <alert type="success">hello</alert>